 Another one of the best games in the car.
 You can pair 20 questions with I Spy or play it as a standalone game.

-The other plays ask yes or no questions until someone figures out what it is.
+The other players ask yes or no questions until someone figures out what it is.
 The person who wins gets to start the next game.
+Twenty Questions is a word game the whole family can enjoy.
+You are sure to get some good laughs in the backseat while playing this road trip game.

 4. Scavenger Hunt